Having Your Wisdom Teeth removed

 Making Your Experience Great

 We are committed to making your experience a great one!
-Thanks to rapidly advancing technology, new medicines, sterilization and infection control options, Dr. Li is able to perform the procedure in a way that promotes quicker healing and minimizes pain.
+Thanks to rapidly advancing technology, new medicines, sterilization and infection control options, Dr. Li and Dr. Fan are able to perform the procedure in a way that promotes quicker healing and minimizes pain.

 Are you or your loved ones suffering from wisdom tooth pain?